Burma Country Commercial Guide

-On August 1, 2021, the SAC reconstituted the regime’s Ministry of Health and Sports as the Ministry of Health and the Ministry of Sports and Youth Affairs.
-The MOH oversees the health care sector through six departments under its management umbrella, including the Department of Food and Drug Administration (FDA), Department of Human Resources for Health, Department of Medical Research, Department of Medical Services, Department of Public Health, and Department of Traditional Medicine.
-The country’s public health sector accounts for 86 percent of total healthcare services, with 1,152 public hospitals accommodating 56,700 beds.
-International Non-Governmental Organizations and local Non-Governmental Organizations such as the Myanmar Red Cross Society, the Myanmar Maternal and Child Welfare Association, civil society organizations and community-based organizations, including ethnic health organizations, also deliver public healthcare services.
+The Ministry of Health (MOH) oversees the healthcare sector through six departments, including the Department of Food and Drug Administration (FDA), the Department of Human Resources for Health, the Department of Medical Research, the Department of Medical Services, the Department of Public Health, and the Department of Traditional Medicine.
+Healthcare services are also delivered by international and local non-governmental organizations such as the Myanmar Red Cross Society, the Myanmar Maternal and Child Welfare Association, civil society organizations and community-based organizations, including ethnic health organizations.

-People living in remote areas, which account for approximately 70 percent of Burma’s total population, lack adequate health knowledge, access to providers, and a reliable electricity supply, which is essential for the operation of medical equipment and storage of vaccines and medicines.
-The primary treatment options for people living in remote areas are rural health centers, sub-rural health centers, and small private clinics.
-On the other hand, approximately 500 patients from wealthy populations fly out of the country daily to seek higher quality health care abroad.
-Thailand stands as the number one destination, followed by India, Singapore, Malaysia, and Hong Kong.
-For low and middle-income consumers, medical treatment abroad remains out of reach.
+The 2022 Myanmar Medical Services report indicates approximately 270 private hospitals and over 10,000 private clinics are operating in Burma, predominantly located in major cities like Yangon, Mandalay, and Naypyitaw.
+People living in remote areas, who account for approximately 70 percent of Burma’s total population, often lack adequate health knowledge, access to providers, and a reliable electricity supply to operate medical equipment and store vaccines and medicines.
+The primary treatment options for people living in remote areas are rural health centers and small private clinics.
+Wealthy people often fly out of the country to seek higher-quality health care abroad.
+Thailand is the top destination, followed by India, Singapore, Malaysia, and Hong Kong.
+For lower and middle-income consumers, medical treatment abroad remains out of reach.

 Medical Services